Launch of free approved bus and coach driver training materials

 DVSA’s Chief Executive, Loveday Ryder, said:

-“Making sure that bus drivers are fully trained to support passengers who are disabled is an important issue for DVSA.
+“Making sure that bus drivers are fully trained to support disabled passengers is an important issue for DVSA.
 The visual impairments awareness driver training resource is an excellent tool to help improve bus drivers’ empathy and expertise when they interact with passengers who are blind or partially sighted.
 It’s great that DVSA, Thomas Pocklington Trust, CPT and Brighton and Hove buses have been able to work together to produce and promote this resource to the passenger carrying vehicle training industry.
 I’m sure it will help drivers and operators to meet the needs of their passengers, provide invaluable subject matter expertise to the driver training industry and help make bus travel more accessible for the many visually impaired passengers who rely on bus services in their daily lives.’’

 Keith McNally, Operations Director at the Confederation of Passenger Transport, said: